-Data from these studies show that frequencies of resistant strains varied in Europe from zero to moderate and in Chile (2018 data) from zero to high especially at trial sites, with regional variability.
+Frequencies of resistant strains varied in Europe from zero to moderate and in Chile (2018 data) from zero to high especially at trial sites, with regional variability.

 Products, applied according to the FRAC-AP guidelines in grape spray programs, maintained good performance in the field.